docker-hy/docker-hy.github.io/docs/part-1/section-4.md

   Type yt-dlp --help to see a list of all options.
 ```

 So far so good.
-The natural way to use this image would be to give the URL as an argument but unfortunately it does not work:
+The natural way to use this image would be to give the URL as an argument but unfortunately, it does not work:

 ```console
 $ docker run yt-dlp https://www.youtube.com/watch?v=uTZSILGTskA